 We’ve said it countless times before, but it’s worth repeating: employees have the potential to be one of your biggest IT security threats.
-Not because they’re intentionally looking to do your business harm, but due to carelessness and human error.
+This is especially true if you are providing IT support for remote employees.
+This is not because they’re intentionally looking to do your business harm, but it is simply due to carelessness and human error.
 To reduce potential risks and ensure everyone is aware of company expectations related to information technology, it is important to have documented IT policies and ongoing employee training for your business that address everything from personal internet and email usage to data retention and passwords.

 Our team of tech-savvy security experts has put together the top 7 areas that all small- and medium-sized businesses should be sure to address in their IT policies.

 Acceptable Use of Technologies – It may seem obvious, but having a clear outline of how business-owned technologies and resources may and may not be used is one of the easiest ways to prevent an IT security breach.
 This includes everything from computers and telephones to internet and email.
 In this policy, guidelines should be established and consequences of misuse should be clearly stated.

 Disaster Recovery & Data Backup – Expectations for how data should be backed up, with what frequency, and what to do if there is a loss of data should be explicitly addressed before any employee gains access to any network containing critical business information.